ibm-cloud-docs/cis/glb-setup.md

 1. Click **Create** to complete your health check configuration.

-To see health check events, navigate to
-**Reliability > Global load balancers > Events**.
+To see health check events, click **Reliability > Global load balancers > Events**.
 You can filter by date, health of the pool or origin, pool name, and origin name.

 ### Step 2: Create an origin pool
 {: #create-origin-pool-glb}

 At least one pool is required for each provisioned load balancer.
 Pools group your origins for the load balancer to use.

-1. Navigate to **Reliability > Global load balancers > Origin pools**, then click **Create**.
+1. In the CIS console, click **Reliability > Global load balancers > Origin pools**, then click **Create**.
 1. Select whether to enable this pool.
 Disabled pools do not receive traffic and are excluded from health checks.
-Disabling a pool causes any load balancers using it to failover to the next pool, if any.
+Disabling a pool causes any load balancers that use it to failover to the next pool, if any.
 1. Configure the required fields:

    * **Name**: A short name (tag) for the pool.
 Only alphanumeric characters, hyphens, and underscores are allowed.